On the Visibility category of the Shafarevich--Tate group: Explicit de Jong construction for orders and

-gives a model of the genus $2$ curve $C$.
+gives a model of the genus $2$ curve $X$.
+It is clear that the map $X \rightarrow E$ is totally ramified at the two points in $E$ with $\xi$-coordinate equal to $\frac{\Delta}{4a}$.
+Furthermore, since the hyperelliptic polynomial defining $X$ is monic, the two points in $X$ above $\infty$ are rational, i.e, $X(K) \ne \varnothing$.
+So the element $\sigma$ is visualized in the Jacobian $\Jac(X)$.
 In particular, this construction gives a minimal element in the visualization category $\V(E; \sigma)$.
-By \cite[Theorem 14.1.1]{cassels_flynn_1996}, we deduce that $\Jac(C)$ is isomorphic to $(E \times F)/\Delta$, where $F$ is the elliptic curve given by the equation
+By \cite[Theorem 14.1.1]{cassels_flynn_1996}, we deduce that $\Jac(X)$ is isomorphic to $(E \times F)/\Delta$, where $F$ is the elliptic curve given by the equation